WildcatKSS/gekko-scripts/README.md

 ### Gekko-install.sh
 This is the only script that you will need to run manually.
 This script will:
 1. Install the crypto trading bot Gekko and the additional strategie in /usr/local/lib
-1. Edit crontab to run a monthly basis an update of the trading bot Gekko and the strategies
+1. Edit crontab to run on a monthly basis an update of the crypto trading bot Gekko and the strategies
 1. Create a Gekko service and start gekko

 Run the script with the following command: